-Current Year: Planning and Development is projecting modest growth in overall construction permits in 2016-17, based on state projections of 2% population growth in Maricopa County and continued recovery of the residential market market.
+Current Year: Planning and Development is projecting a slight decrease in overall construction permit valuation for 2016-17 versus the prior year due to the large number of major projects started in 2015-16.
+Valuations are predicted to remain above the three year average based on state projections of 2% population growth in Maricopa County and continued recovery of the residential market.